jayalfredprufrock/login_cookie_ci/README.markdown

 It is wise to not let users that have been auto-logged in via a cookie to access certain portions of the site (like a password changing form) since the cookie could potentially be stolen (though unlikely).
+In the example above, the variable "cookie_login" can be used to make such a distinction.
 The details of the security implications of such a method are in the articles below.

+Finally, you need to destroy the cookie should a user ever explicitly log out.

+	$this->login_cookie->destroy();

+There are a few more exposed methods that give you more control over things, but nothing worth noting here.

 Credits